django-commons/django-typer/CONTRIBUTING.md

 # Contributing

 Contributions are encouraged!
 Please use the issue page to submit feature requests or bug reports.
 Issues with attached PRs will be given priority and have a much higher likelihood of acceptance.
 Please also open an issue and associate it with any submitted PRs.
-That said, the aim is to keep this library as lightweight as possible.
-Only features with broad-based use cases will be considered.

 We are actively seeking additional maintainers.
 If you're interested, please open an issue or [contact me](https://github.com/bckohan).